Imputation using training labels and classification via label imputation: Introduction

 Data can take various forms, including continuous numerical values, discrete values, or a mix of categorical and continuous data.
 For example, a housing dataset may include continuous features like price and area, along with discrete features such as the number of rooms and bathrooms.
 Additionally, missing data is a common issue, which can arise from various causes, such as malfunctioning devices, broken sensors, or survey non-responses.
 Missing data can undermine the integrity of analyses, leading to biased results and incomplete insights.
 Therefore, addressing missing data is crucial, which has led to the widespread adoption of imputation techniques.

 Imputation, as a remedial practice, involves the estimation or prediction of missing values based on observed information.
 This process becomes particularly intricate when dealing with datasets that encompass diverse data types, including continuous, categorical, and mixed data.
-In response to this complexity, a spectrum of imputation techniques has been developed, each tailored to handle specific data types and patterns \citep{vu2023conditional,stekhoven2012missforest}.
-In addition, in recent years, classification or regression models that can handle missing data directly, such as Decision Tree Classifier~\citep{breiman2001random} and LSTM~\citep{ghazi2018robust}, have also captured a lot of attention.
-However, imputation remained a popular choice as it renders the data complete not only for the classification or regression task but also for data visualization or other inferences~\citep{pham2023correlation}.
+In response to this complexity, a spectrum of imputation techniques has been developed, each tailored to handle specific data types and patterns \cite{vu2023conditional,stekhoven2012missforest}.
+In addition, in recent years, classification or regression models that can handle missing data directly, such as Decision Tree Classifier~\cite{breiman2001random} and LSTM~\cite{ghazi2018robust}, have also captured a lot of attention.
+However, imputation remained a popular choice as it renders the data complete not only for the classification or regression task but also for data visualization or other inferences~\cite{pham2023correlation}, or improving the accuracy of parameter estimation~\cite{vo2024effects}.

-In this work, we propose Classification Based on MissForest Imputation (CBMI) to predict the label on testing data without building a classification model on the training set.
+Here, we propose Classification Based on MissForest Imputation (CBMI) to predict the label on testing data without building a classification model on the training set.
 The method starts by initializing the predicted testing labels with missing values.
-Then, it stacks the input and the label, the training and testing data together, and uses the missForest algorithm \citep{stekhoven2012missforest} to impute all the missing values in the matrix.
+Then, it stacks the input and the label, the training and testing data together, and uses the missForest algorithm \cite{stekhoven2012missforest} to impute all the missing values in the matrix.
 The imputation returns a matrix that contains imputed training and testing input, imputed training labels if the training labels contain missing data, and predicted testing labels.
-Moreover, we also propose \textbf{\textit{imputation using labels (IUL)}}, a framework for imputation that also stacks the labels into the input to improve the imputation quality.
+Inspired by the idea that leveraging all the available information from the dataset can lead to improved performance~\cite{vo2025dperc}, we also propose \textbf{\textit{imputation using labels (IUL)}}, a framework for imputation that incorporates the labels into the input to enhance imputation quality.
 However, unlike CBMI, which relies on missForest, IUL can be used with any imputation method.